2020PB/police-brutality/reports/Oregon.md

 A drummer walks toward police.
 An officer shoves the drummer.
 The drummer then turns around, walking the direction police stated.
 The officer shoves them again.

-tags: protester, shove push baton
+tags: protester, shove push, baton

+id: or-portland-278

 **Links**